Ride, Ride, Ride (song)

 "Ride, Ride, Ride" is a song written by Liz Anderson that was first recorded by American country music artist Lynn Anderson.
 It was released as a single in October 1966 via Chart Records.
 It was later recorded by American pop artist Brenda Lee shortly afterward and became a top 40 single for her.

 Lynn Anderson version

-"Ride, Ride, Ride" was recorded at the RCA Victor Studio in July 1966, located in Nashville, Tennessee.
-The sessions was produced by Slim Williamson, Anderson's producer while recording for the Chart label.
+"Ride, Ride, Ride" was recorded at the RCA Victor Studio in Nashville, Tennessee in July 1966.
+The sessions were produced by Slim Williamson, Anderson's producer while recording for the Chart label.
 It was Anderson's third official recording session in her music career.
 Also recorded at the same studio session was three additional tracks, including her first major hit "If I Kiss You (Will You Go Away)."

 "Ride, Ride, Ride" was released as a single in October 1966.
 The song spent 17 weeks on the Billboard Hot Country Singles chart before reaching number 36 in January 1967.
 "Ride, Ride, Ride" was Anderson's first single to chart on any Billboard survey.
 It was also her first top 40 entry on the country songs chart.
 Her follow-up solo release, "If I Kiss You (Will You Go Away)," would become her first top ten hit.
-The song was issued on Anderson's 1969 studio album, With Love, from Lynn.